Accutane is also known as Isotretinoin and is used to treat severe recalcitrant nodular or cystic Acne.

-Typically other medications such as antibiotics, creams, or other medications have already been used and failed in patients looking to use Accutane.
+By the time, this medication is used, many other medications such as antibiotics, creams, or other medications have already been used and failed.

-The primary concern with this medication is the increased risk for serious birth defects (Teratogenicity) for those who take this medication while pregnant.
+The primary concern/risk with this medication is the increased risk for serious birth defects (Teratogenicity) for those who take this medication while pregnant.

-Concern for absorption through skin is seen and therefore even handling the medication should be limited by women intending to become pregnant.
+There is more than 30% risk for birth defects when taken with women who then become pregnant.
+There are concerns for absorption through the skin is seen and therefore even handling the medication should be limited by women intending to become pregnant.

-Those providers who prescribe of this medication must be apart of program iPLEDGE program
+Those providers who prescribe this medication must be part of a specific program called iPledge.

-It can be used to treat Harlequin-type ichthyosis.
+– It can also be used to treat Harlequin-type ichthyosis.

-This drug is not intended for the everyday or bad acne.
+– This drug is not intended for every day or simply “bad acne”.

 Mechanism of Action